 PO PO Statement Number PO1 Make use of knowledge in the major fields of Chemistry which would make them to analyze the significant role played in the field of energy, materials, health sector and environment.
-PO2 Select the appropriate modern scientific instruments, to plan and execute in laboratory. , and the second PO3 Interpret the Knowledge and skills to develop independent writing reports and to execute the ideas.
-PO4 Take part in research- based knowledge in interdisciplinary approach including design of experiments, analysis and interpretation of data for provide better solution in emerging issues.
+PO2 Select the appropriate modern scientific instruments, to plan and execute in laboratory.
+PO3 Interpret the Knowledge and skills to develop independent writing reports and to execute the ideas.
+DO4 Tales must be accorded to the definition of PO4 Take part in research- based knowledge in interdisciplinary approach including design of experiments, analysis and interpretation of data for provide better solution in emerging issues.
 PO5 Utilize the knowledge for social, economic, and environmental challenges globally and formulate for life-long learning in the broadest context of technological change.

-PG REGULATION (R4)
+PG REGULATION (R5)